julcst/nbounce/README.md

-# nBounce - GPU-Accelerated Path Tracer in Rust and wgpu
+# nBounce

 This is a GPU-accelerated path tracer, fully written in Rust using `wgpu`, developed for my bachelor thesis.
 The primary goal is to implement and compare different approaches to **Neural Radiance Caching** in order to accelerate real-time path tracing.

 Thanks to `wgpu`, this implementation is fully cross-platform, supporting Metal on macOS and Vulkan on Windows and Linux.
-However, due to the advanced GPU features required - some of which are not yet exposed by WebGPU - this will not natively run in the browser via WebAssembly (WASM).
+However, due to the advanced GPU features required (some of which are not yet exposed by WebGPU) this will not natively run in the browser via WebAssembly (WASM).
 Future additions to the WebGPU standard might change this limitation.

 ## Planned Features
 - [X] Software ray tracing using SAH-optimized BVH trees and Möller-Trumbore intersection tests